expertsnarensharma/Testimonials/README.md

-# Biren_Crudimage Magento 2 Module
+# KiwiCommerce_Testimonials Magento 2 Module

 A Magento 2 CRUD example module, compatible with Magento 2.4.8-p1 and PHP 8.2.